Interactions-Nexus/Nexus-Wiki/use-cases/asset-tokenization.md

 # 🖼 Asset Tokenization

-**Asset Tokenization** also referred as  "_Asset Backed Tokens"_ or "T_okenized Assets"_ is a new concept that uses digital tokens to fractionalize ownership of assets such as property, jewellery or fine art and uses contracts on blockchain to manage these ownership rights.&#x20;
+**Asset Tokenization** also referred as  "_Asset Backed Tokens"_ or "_Tokenized Assets"_ is a new concept that uses digital tokens to fractionalize ownership of assets such as property, jewellery or fine art and uses contracts on blockchain to manage these ownership rights.&#x20;

 On Nexus Asset tokenization is the process by which an issuer creates an "_**Asset**_ which represents a digital or physical asset, a fungible token and then links them together (Tokenizing).
 The tokens now represents that particular "_**Asset**_. &#x20;